 The scope of the current work is narrower than the studies by Rodenburg et al., focusing on samples from a more limited reach around the GE site.
 We also explicitly include surface water and biofilm together in a single data set and use the newest surface water data collected in 2022.
-Overlap of results can be expected with greater resolution on the explicit question regarding the prior to completing PMF and
+Overlap of results can be expected with greater resolution on the explicit question regarding the impact of GE groundwater and a diminished emphasis on the interpretation of sources unrelated to GE except to the extent necessary for confidence in the model results.